daniele-pelagatti/plex-iptv-proxy/README.md

 npm run serve
 ```

-> :info: please note the first time you start the server, it will
+> :information_source: please note the first time you start the server, it will
 > * aggregate and test all the IPTV playlist you  provided in the configuration
 > * generate the tailor-made aggregate EPG
 >